Graduate internships: navigating the virtual landscape

-A significant component to achieving this is a successful graduate internship programme that it adapted to a virtual or hybrid approach during the pandemic.
+A significant component to achieving this is a successful graduate internship programme, delivered as part of the Advantage Tees Valley project (funded under the Office for Students local graduates programme), that it adapted to a virtual or hybrid approach during the coronavirus pandemic.

 The labour market in Tees Valley comprises over 80 per cent SMEs, of which over 98 per cent are micro-businesses.
 During the early stages of the pandemic, graduate job opportunities were badly affected and competition for those that remained had never been higher and futures more uncertain.

 In March 2020, decades of working patterns and protocols were transformed in a concentrated period due to the coronavirus pandemic.
 Engaging with employers during this period of significant challenge and prolonged uncertainty involved the team rapidly adapting the ways in which it provides support.